The Department of Japanese Studies is part of the School of Languages and Cultures (SLC).

 If you finish your study of language units at Japanese 6 (JPNS2622), one of your two culture units must be JPNS3650 Japanese Language and Identity, the only 3000 level unit open to students who are doing Japanese 6.

-Admission into the honours program requires completion of 48 senior credit points with a Credit average or above.
+Admission into the honours program requires completion of 48 senior credit points with an average of 70 percent or above.
 This includes completion of the major plus 12 additional senior credit points including ASNS3690 Approaches to Research in Asian Studies.
 You may include one 6-credit point Japan-related Asian Studies unit of study.

 Honours students are required to enrol in all four generic units of study: JPNS4011, JPNS4012, JPNS4013, JPNS4014.
 An honours year is comprised of 40 per cent coursework and 60 per cent thesis.
 Coursework consists of two specific units of study.
 The thesis is an 18,000 - 20,000 word original piece of research and writing using English and Japanese language sources appropriate to the student's level of Japanese language proficiency.